Visa Traveler

 Mexico Tourist Card or FMM download instructions in email

-Mexico has phased out filling out paper or online FMM cards for all passengers arriving by air.
-You do not need to fill out any forms prior to your travel or at the airport.
-A digital FMM card is generated after you clear the immigration in Mexico, which you must download and save a copy.
+Mexico has phased out paper or online FMM cards for all passengers arriving by air.
+You do not need to fill out any forms before your travel or at the airport.
+A digital FMM card is generated after you clear immigration in Mexico, which you must download and save a copy.

 WORD OF CAUTION